anseki/plain-overlay/README.md

 - `onBeforeHide` is called when the overlay is about to be hidden.
 If `false` is returned, the hiding is canceled.
 - `onHide` is called when a hiding effect of the overlay is finished.

-In the function, `this` refers to the current PlainOverlay instance.
+In the functions, `this` refers to the current PlainOverlay instance.

 For example: